Lanturn88/osu-wiki/wiki/Game_Modes/osu!mania/en.md

 ### Accuracy

-Accuracy is calculated similarly to [osu!standard][osu! wikilink] in this mode.
+Accuracy is calculated similarly to [osu!standard](/wiki/osu!standard "osu!standard") in this mode.

 In other words: `Accuracy = Total points of hits / (Total number of hits * 300)`